madanyc/workfront-learn.en/help/guide/workfront-for-proofing-users/review-and-approve-proofs/review-a-website-proof.md

 ---
 title: How to Review a Website Proof
-description:  Learn how to open a static or interactive website proof in Adobe Workfront and make comments.
+description:  Learn how to open a static or interactive website proof in [!DNL Adobe Workfront] and make comments.
 topics:
 activity: use
 doc-type: feature video